AriaSalvatrice/AriaModules/README.md

 I hope luck is on your side.
 Every day, you will share together the fortune I shall grant you.
 It is your task to interpret what my augury means to you.

-Modules in the Arcane series are comprised almost only of output jacks, sending today's fortune as CV. **Those values are the same for every VCV Rack user**, no matter their platform, and you can't predict or influence them.
+Modules in the Arcane series are comprised almost only of output jacks, sending today's fortune as CV. **Those values are the same for every Arcane user**, and nobody can predict or influence them.
 I pronounce a new oracle every day at 12:00 AM UTC without fail.

 I will draw the following cards, and impart the following knowledge: